astropy/astropy/docs/coordinates/distances.rst

 coordinate object becomes a full-fledged point in three-dimensional space.

 The `~astropy.coordinates.distances.Distance` class is provided to represent a line-of-sight distance for a coordinate.
 It must include a length unit to be valid.::

-    >>> from astropy.coordinates import Distance
+    >>> from astropy.coordinates import Distance, ICRSCoordinates
     >>> from astropy import units as u
     >>> d = Distance(770)
+    Traceback (most recent call last):
+    ...
-    ERROR: UnitsError: No unit was provided for Distance. [astropy.coordinates.distances]
+    UnitsError: No unit was provided for Distance
     >>> d = Distance(770, u.kpc)
     >>> d
     <Distance 770 kpc>